xid32/SoundMind/README.md

 For training and inference engines to utilize better and faster hardware support, CUDA/cuDNN and other dependencies are required, and some of the dependencies are easy to be overridden when installing other packages.

-We need to install the following pre-requisites:
+We need to install the following prerequisites:

 - **CUDA**: Version >= 12.4
 - **cuDNN**: Version >= 9.8.0